JereKuusela/valheim-world_edit_commands/README.md

 Following parameters are available:

+- `ammo=number`: Sets the amount of ammo for turrets.
+- `ammoType=item`: Sets the ammo type for turrets.
+Throwables, magic weapons and enemy weapons ranged weapons seem to work.
+Arrows work too but instantly fall to the ground.
 - `angle=degrees`: Direction of the rectangle when used with `rect`.
 - `baby`: Prevents offspring from growing up.
 - `copy`: Copies most of the ZDO data to the clipboard.
 Excludes some data to work better and to reduce data size.